Lost in Space (film): Plot

-West destroys the vessel to eradicate the spiders, causing the ship to crash-land on the nearby planet, where another distortion appears.
+Don destroys the vessel to eradicate the spiders, causing the ship to crash-land on the nearby planet, where another distortion appears.
 Will theorizes they are distortions in time, as his experiment predicted, but John ignores his input.
-Exploring the time bubble, he and West encounter a future version of Will and a robot he rebuilt with the saved intelligence.
+Exploring the time bubble, he and Don encounter a future version of Will and a robot he rebuilt with the saved intelligence.
 The older Will explains that surviving spiders killed Maureen, Penny, and Judy.
 Constructing a time machine, the future Will intends to return to Earth to prevent Jupiter II from launching.

 Young Will and Smith investigate the time bubble on their own.
 Smith tricks Will into handing over his weapon, but is foiled by a future version of himself, transformed by his spider injury into a spider-like creature, who has been protecting Will since the rest of the family was killed.
-The present Will and West return to the Jupiter II with an injured Smith and the robot in tow, while the future Smith reveals his true plan: He killed the Robinsons, but kept Will alive to build the time machine, so Smith could return to Earth and populate it with a race of spiders.
+The present Will and Don return to the Jupiter II with an injured Smith and the robot in tow, while the future Smith reveals his true plan: He killed the Robinsons, but kept Will alive to build the time machine, so Smith could return to Earth and populate it with a race of spiders.

 John, remembering that spiders eat their wounded, rips open Smith's egg sac with a trophy Will turned into a weapon.
 Smith's spider army devours him and he is thrown into the plasmic ring around the time portal, ripping him apart.
 The planet's increasing instability forces the Jupiter II to take off, but they are unable to reach escape velocity and are destroyed by the planet's debris.
 Realizing his father never actually abandoned them, Will sets the time machine to send John back to his family, but there is only enough power for one person.
 Saying goodbye to his family, the future Will is killed by falling debris, and John reunites with his living family.